jakenguyen0118/ruby-classes-lecture/ruby-classes-part1/README.md

 - Work with Ruby classes
 - Use getter and setter methods in Ruby
-- Demonstrate how to implement OOP techniques such as inheritance and polymorphism
+- Demonstrate how to implement OOP techniques such as inheritance
-- Employ the SOLID design patterns to follow OOP best practices

 ## OOP